bseltz-cohesity/scripts/powershell/cloneVMProtectionGroup/README.md

 ## Notes

-This script can create a copy of a VM protection group:

-* On the same cluster, with an alternate name
+This script can create a copy of a VM protection group, on the same cluster, a different cluster, a different storage domain.
-* On a different cluster, with or without an alternate name

 If no vCenter name is specified, the source and VM selections will remain the same, otherwise the VM selections will be cleared and you must specify at least one VM name to protect.